mindymallory/BlogPosts/2018-01-02-Time-Series-Explainer.md

 *Spurious Regression*

 One of the worst things non-stationary data does is set you up to believe that you have found a really strong relationship between two variables, when you really have just found a 'spurious relationship'.
+In the figure below I plot SPY and Goldman Sachs (GS) prices from 2007 to 2017.

 <!-- ```{r} -->
 <!-- #Not sure why this chunk can run in console, but won't knit.
 Oh well, saved to .png and embedded that way. -->